 Do you realize that the Holidays are *really* coming now?

 Take a deep breath: this meal plan will help you survive the beginning of the Season.

-This meal plan covers Thanksgiving, for those of you who celebrate it November 26th.
-(Us Canadians have done it in October.)
-On the Thursday of week 47, I have fitted in a big autumnal salad.
-If you like it, I recommend that you make it again the following week for your Thanksgiving spread or potluck.
-(The Cauli-pesto pasta can be eaten anytime.)
-On the Friday after Thanksgiving, I suggest a “leftovers stir-fry.”
+- This meal plan covers Thanksgiving, for those of you who celebrate it in November.
+(In Canada we do Thanksgiving in October.)
+On the Thursday of week 47, and on the mini plan, I have fitted in a big autumnal salad.
+It makes a great contribution to any Thanksgiving spread or potluck.
+On the Friday, and also on the mini plan, I suggest a “leftovers stir-fry” using batch-cooked brown rice as a base.
 If you have the remnants of a vegan roast, it will work great there, but you can make it work with almost anything, really.
 I recommend black beans as an alternative, but tofu would work great too (stir-fry it first).
-See Week 48 day-to-day directions for details.
 If you are not celebrating Thanksgiving, plan to have lots of leftovers in the fridge (for once).

 And with no further a-do, here’s the menu for late-November!
 See you in December – aye.